DotBow/Blender-Launcher/docs/mkdocs/user_interface.md

 :   Silently register blend-file extension (show thumbnails in file explorer and use selected build as default to open `*.blend` files).

+    !!! warning "Known Issues"

+        Registering may fail if `*.blend` files not already associated with Blender or associated with different unrelated application.

 #### Create Shortcut

 :   Create shortcut for selected build on desktop.